Farebankes History, Family Crest & Coats of Arms

 Early records show Robert Fairebank, son of Farebank in Yorkshire in 1583 and Robert Firebancke, of Wennington, parish of Mellinge listed in the Lancashire Wills at Richmond in 1638.

 Early History of the Farebankes family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Farebankes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farebankes research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Farebankes History in all our PDF Extended History products and printed products wherever possible.